 \subsection{Frequency marching}

 As another means to reduce the computational complexity of our scheme, we adopt the frequency marching concept, previously applied to cryo-EM tasks~\cite{barnett2017rapid, scheres2012relion, lan2020multi}.
 We start our stochastic EM procedure (Algorithm~\ref{alg:stochastic_approximate_EM}) with a low target frequency (small~$\ell_{\text{max}}$) estimate.
-When the algorithm is terminated, we use the low frequency estimate as an initial guess for the stochastic EM procedure with a higher target frequency, and continue to gradually increase the frequencies.
-This way the lion's share of iterations is done over the low frequency estimates.
+When the algorithm is terminated, we use the low-frequency estimate as an initial guess for the EM procedure with a higher target frequency, and then gradually increase the frequencies.
+This way, the lion's share of iterations is done over the low-frequency estimates.
 This is crucial since the computational complexity of the algorithm strongly depends on the frequency~$\ell_{\text{max}}$: see the next section.